davidlamt/davidltran.com/src/posts/gatsby-styled-components-delayed-loading/index.md

 Actually, this package was installed and configured within the course I took.
 I just made a stupid mistake of not noticing it when creating my own site.

-Also, maybe next time I will utilize the useful debugging tools at my disposal instead of wanderlessly trying random things.
+Also, maybe next time, I will utilize the useful debugging tools at my disposal instead of fruitlessly trying random things.